 The 2020 fire year was active and notable.
-The number of wildfires reported for all jurisdictions, as of early November was 8.5 percent below the 10-year annual average.
-In total, all agencies reported over 47,000 wildfires nationally.
-Across the United States, more than 8.5 million acres burned, representing 133 percent of the national 10-year average.
-The California and Northwest Geographic Areas experienced historic fire events.
+The number of wildfires reported for all jurisdictions, as of mid-December was 3 percent below the 10-year annual average.
+In total, all agencies reported nearly 58,000 wildfires nationally.
+Across the United States, more than 10.2 million acres burned, representing 153 percent of the national 10-year average.1 The California and Northwest Geographic Areas experienced historic fire events.
 The Southwest, Rocky Mountain, and Great Basin Geographic Areas also reported above average fire occurrences in 2020.
-Alaska and Eastern areas experienced relatively average fire activity while the Southern area experienced below average activity.
-DOI was jurisdictionally responsible for more than 5,900 fires with more than 2.7 million acres burned.
-The Nation spent 49 days at the highest level of wildfire preparedness and a record 32,727 firefighters were deployed at one time this summer to support firefighting efforts.
+Alaska experienced relatively average fire activity while the Eastern and Southeastern areas experienced approximately 600,000 acres of wildfire, an 11 percent increase in acres burned over last year.1 DOI was jurisdictionally responsible for more than 5,900 fires with more than 2.7 million acres burned.2 The nation spent 49 days at the highest level of wildfire preparedness and a record 32,727 firefighters were deployed at one time this summer to support firefighting efforts.